 Unfortunately I do not have a “Before” photo to show what her mouth looked like before I started treating her with PlaqueOff.
 My vet and I tried to get a photo but it hurt Lily too much to have her mouth held open so we couldn’t get a photo.
 I remember it well, though.
 The back of her throat was fire-engine red, and it looked meaty, like raw hamburger.

-Four Weeks After Starting PlaqueOff:
+Four and Eight Weeks After Starting PlaqueOff:

-Eight Weeks After Starting PlaqueOff:
+Two Years After Starting PlaqueOff:

 How I Give PlaqueOff to Lily